 Special Education and Mental Health

 Youth with mental health disorders often have co-occurring learning and developmental disabilities, and may qualify for Special Education services.
-Visit the resources below to learn more about the resources available to students and families.
+We provide the information below to help families and caregivers learn more, find support and access resources.

 To help families access multiple systems – health, education and human services – the NYS Multiple Systems Navigator provides information about resources across an array of services.